taylormcknight/mcknightlabs/_projects/health/lyflynks.md

 **Role:** UI/UX design consultant

-In 2016 and 2017, I served as a UI/UX design consultant for <a href="https://lyflynks.com">LyfLynks</a>, a pre-seed stage startup developing a service that to help with the coordination of care for seniors.
+During 2016 and 2017, I helped design and build a prototype app for <a href="https://lyflynks.com">LyfLynks</a>, a startup focused on improving the coordination of care for seniors.

-Over the course of eight months, I helped the team design and build its first prototype demo app to show potential investors and partner vendors.

-In 2018, the startup was accepted into Johns Hopkins' Trajectory Next accelerator program.
+In 2018, LyfLynks was accepted into Johns Hopkins' Trajectory Next accelerator program.

-I cannot post images or details of the demo app due to an NDA, but below is an overview of my design process.
+I cannot post images or details of the prototype app due to an NDA, but below is an overview of my design process.

 ## Find a user story to highlight
-To attract additional investment, the team decided to create a demo app.
+To attract additional investment, the team decided to create a prototype app.

-We knew this prototype version would not be comprehensive, so we whiteboarded specific use cases and discussed user stories we wanted the app to highlight.
+We knew this demo version would not be comprehensive, so we whiteboarded specific use cases and discussed user stories we wanted the app to highlight.

 After we landed on what we believed was a compelling narrative, we started the design process.